 The Waveform display is a simple "oscilloscope" in which the receiver's output is plotted.
 The transmitted waveform is also displayed via a "loopback" arrangement from the transmit dsp buffer.
 The Signal Waveform display appears in place of the Waterfall when the right button is clicked in the window.

 5. The QSO Record frame: In this frame there are seven entry fields in which basic QSO data are entered for saving in the text-format station log file and the ADIF-format log file in the ~/xfhell/ directory.
 The minimum requirement for a valid record is the DX station's call-sign, signal report and operating frequency.
 The mode and date are entered automatically by xfhell each time a new record is opened.
-If the transceiver in use is an FT847 or FT857 and CAT is enabled, xfhell will read the Transceiver status and enter the signal report and operating frequency automatically each time a new record is opened.
+If the transceiver in use is one of the supported types and CAT is enabled, xfhell will read the Transceiver status and enter the signal report and operating frequency automatically each time a new record is opened.

 The buttons below the QSO Record fields have the following